Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Introduction

 Therefore, the application of ML in power systems is attracting increasing attention from both academia and industry.
-Since 1970s, plenty of studies have proposed the implementation framework for using the ML approaches in power system applications such as dynamic security assessment \cite{doaiswami1979ifac}\cite{sobajic1989anndsa}, wind/solar power and building load forecasting \cite{chen2018dlunsupe}\cite{hong2016gefcompete}, power outage detection \cite{eskandarpour2017podetec}, user's profile classification \cite{yang2018userprofile}, heating, ventilation, and air conditioning\ control and grid protection \cite{lassetter2018havccontrol}.
-Before Hinton's first proposal about deep learning (DL) \cite{hiton2006dl}, researchers have tried their attempts to deal with complicated classification and regression tasks using shallow learning approaches such as support vector machine (SVM), logistic regression (LR), decision tree (DT), and multi-layer Perception (MLP).
+Since 1970s, plenty of studies have proposed the implementation framework for using the ML approaches in power system applications such as dynamic security assessment \cite{doaiswami1979ifac,sobajic1989anndsa}, wind/solar power and building load forecasting \cite{chen2018dlunsupe, hong2016gefcompete}, power outage detection \cite{eskandarpour2017podetec}, user's profile classification \cite{yang2018userprofile}, heating, ventilation, and air conditioning\ control and grid protection \cite{lassetter2018havccontrol}.
+Before Hinton's first proposal about DL \cite{hiton2006dl}, researchers have tried their attempts to deal with complicated classification and regression tasks using shallow learning approaches such as SVM, LR, DT, and MLP.
 A typical application of these approaches is to assist the dynamic security assessment to reduce the computation burdens of executing time-domain simulations \cite{gomez2011svpdsa}.

-Today, DL approaches are introduced to address the coordination and environmental challenges brought in by renewable energy sources (RES), microgrids, and power electronics.
-The recurrent neural network (RNN) is widely used for load forecast as it has good performance in characterizing the temporal dependencies between feature inputs and forecasted values \cite{kong2017dnnforecastload}.
+Today, DL approaches are introduced to address the coordination and environmental challenges brought in by RES, microgrids, and power electronics.
+The RNN is widely used for load forecast as it has good performance in characterizing the temporal dependencies between feature inputs and predicted values \cite{kong2017dnnforecastload}.
 The critical data processing function, state estimation, is solved using the physics-guided deep autoencoder to deal with the nonlinear relationship between variables and real-time and convergence requirements in large-scale power systems \cite{wang2020aese}.
-To extract the spatial correlation, the faults are detected and located using the convolutional neural network (CNN) in the distribution network with distributed energy resources \cite{rai2021faulclassi}.
-The deep reinforcement learning (DRL) approaches are used for short-term emergency control, Volt/VAr control, long-term residential demand response, and battery energy management \cite{zhang2018drps}.
-The ML-based smart grid applications (MLsgAPPs) can achieve state-of-the-art performance compared to traditional model-based approaches and have real-time and complexity-resolved properties.
+To extract the spatial correlation, the faults are detected and located using the CNN in the distribution network with distributed energy resources \cite{rai2021faulclassi}.
+The DRL approaches are used for short-term emergency control, Volt/VAr control, long-term residential demand response, and battery energy management \cite{zhang2018drps}.
+The MLsgAPPs can achieve state-of-the-art performance compared to traditional model-based approaches and have real-time and complexity-resolved properties.